JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 In TeamCity 2022.10, you can use new REST API requests to check the status of your nodes in the high availability setup and reassign node responsibilities.
 See [this section for details](multinode-setup.md#Monitoring+and+Managing+Nodes+via+REST+API).

 ## Improvements in Perforce support

-### Support for non-default streams/feature branches in Perforce Shelve Trigger﻿
+### Support for non-default streams/feature branches in Perforce Shelve Trigger

 If stream support is enabled in a Perforce VCS Root, the [Perforce Shelve Trigger](http://perforce-shelve-trigger.md) will now automatically detect the target stream from the changed files and trigger a personal build in this stream.